todiane/poster-palace/README.md

 - Monitor and Analyze Performance.
 Analytics tools will be used to track website traffic, sales data, customer behavior, and other key performance indicators (KPIs).

-- A blog app will be added to help with the community engagement plan and for search engine optimisation purposes.
+- A blog app will be added to help with the community engagement plan, influencer marketing and for search engine optimisation purposes.

 - Customisation will be provided.
 The ability to let customers add words to posters or use their own images.

+- Add Social Authentication Using Django-Allauth

 </details>